Anthony Mahoney

-Anthony Barnes Mahoney (September 12, 1893 – September 25, 1924) was an American Negro league pitcher in the 1920s.
+Anthony Barnes Mahoney (September 12, 1893 – September 25, 1924) was an American Negro league pitcher and manager in the 1920s.

 A native of Charles County, Maryland, Mahoney served in the United States Armed Forces during World War I. He made his Negro leagues debut in 1921 with the Brooklyn Royal Giants and Indianapolis ABCs.
-He played for Indianapolis again the following season, then finished his career in 1923 with the Baltimore Black Sox.
+He played for Indianapolis again the following season, then finished his career in 1923 as a player-manager with the Baltimore Black Sox.
 Mahoney died in Washington, D.C., in 1924 at age 31.